rohinarora/Deep-Learning-Papers/notes/word2vec.md

 [word2vec Explained: Deriving Mikolov et al.’s Negative-Sampling Word-Embedding Method](http://arxiv.org/pdf/1402.3722v1.pdf) ,
 [Neural Word Embedding as Implicit Matrix Factorization](https://papers.nips.cc/paper/5477-neural-word-embedding-as-implicit-matrix-factorization.pdf)

 * 2 variants- Continous Bag of Words(CBOW) and skip-gram model with negative sampling(SGNS).
-CBOW is trained to predict the target word t from the contextual words that surround it, while the skip-gram model predicts the neighboring words given the current word.
+CBOW is trained to predict the target word from the contextual words that surround it, while the skip-gram model predicts the neighboring words given the current word.

 * Skip gram model was introduced by Mikolov in http://arxiv.org/pdf/1301.3781.pdf